Nominations Now Closed

 This award carries a cash grant of $100 USD provided by the ACSP.
 The student is invited to present the award-winning paper at the Student Award Paper Session at the Annual Conference and the ACSP will waive the conference registration fee if the student is able to attend the conference and present their paper.

 The deadline for submissions for this award is June 16 using the form below.

 - Nominations (limited to one per program) must come from the program chairperson or the faculty advisor; students are urged to ask the appropriate faculty members to nominate their papers.

 - Nominations should indicate the course for which the paper was prepared, and optionally may include a note from the instructor of this course recommending or explaining the context of the paper.

 - Papers should be the individual work of the nominated student, and should result from a one-term regular class.

-- Master's theses, terminal professional reports and student group projects are not eligible.
+- Master’s theses, terminal professional reports, group projects, and independent study projects or papers are not eligible.

 - The PDF paper submission should not exceed 45 pages of text including graphics, must be double (or 1.5) spaced with margins of 1" or greater and have a font not less than 12 points.

 - This ACSP award recognizes the wide range of topics and approaches in planning, and diverse submissions are encouraged.
 The committee will evaluate submitted papers on the basis of substantive content, methodological approach, and presentation quality, with an inclination toward topics that are informative or valuable for current practice.

 - Chair: Joshua Drucker, University of Illinois at Chicago, email@example.com

 - Chris Tilly, University of California, Los Angeles, firstname.lastname@example.org